-Just north of the quiet community of Watrous lies another integral partner in our strategic endeavor to protect the northeast grasslands and the significant Rio Mora watershed.
-The Fort Union Ranch stretches for miles across the horizon from the Rio Mora to the Ponderosa pine and Douglas fir forests of the Turkey Mountains.
-The mix of grasslands, wetlands and higher elevation forest provides habitat for a variety of wildlife including pronghorn antelope, elk, deer, black bear, mountain lion and wild turkey.
+Just north of the quiet community of Watrous lies an integral partner in our strategic endeavor to protect the northeast grasslands and the significant Rio Mora watershed.
+The Fort Union Ranch stretches for miles across the horizon – from the Rio Mora to the Turkey Mountains.
+The mix of grasslands, wetlands, pinyon-juniper woodlands, and higher elevation coniferous forest provides habitat for a variety of wildlife including pronghorn, elk, deer, black bear, mountain lion and wild turkey.

-NMLC began assisting the owners of the ranch – The Union Land and Grazing Company – in 2014, using conservation easements as a tool to protect this iconic ranch which has remained in the ownership of the descendants of the original owner, General Benjamin Butler, since shortly after the Civil War.
-The ranch completely surrounds and provides the uninterrupted view-shed for the Ft.
-Union National Monument, which was a convergence point for the various traces of the designated historic Santa Fe Trail which crisscross the 95,000-acre ranch.
+NMLC began assisting the landowners – The Union Land and Grazing Company – in 2014, using conservation easements as a tool to protect this iconic ranch which has remained in the ownership of the descendants of the original owner, General Benjamin Butler, since shortly after the Civil War.
+The 95,000-acre ranch provides the uninterrupted view-shed for the Ft.
+Union National Monument, which is completely surrounded by the ranch, as well as a significant stretch of the front range corridor along I-25.

-By the end of 2017, Fort Union Ranch had placed more than 10,000 acres under easement in four phases.
-In 2018, another 3,800 acres were added – increasing the ranch’s protected land to a grand total of 14,020 acres now under conservation easement, representing 15% of the ranch’s total acreage.
-This continues the protection of view-shed along I-25 on both sides and helps buffer the national monument, and includes the lowest reaches of Dog and Wolf creeks, both important tributaries of the Rio Mora.
+By the end of 2017, FUR had placed more than 10,000 acres under easement, and in 2018, another 3,800 acres were added – increasing the ranch’s protected land to a grand total of more than 14,000 conserved acres, representing 15% of the ranch’s total acreage.

 North American Wetlands Conservation Act (NAWCA) Grant Awarded

 Also, in 2018, NMLC was awarded a $100,000 grant from U.S. Fish & Wildlife Service through the North American Wetlands Conservation Act (NAWCA) to protect critical waterfowl loafing and migration habitats on Dry and Wheeler Lakes, and the remaining reach of Wolf Creek on the ranch.
 The 3,800-acre ” Wolf Creek” easement was completed by year’s end 2019, and the accompanying in-stream restoration, coordinated by the Hermit’s Peak Watershed Alliance, is wrapping up in 2020 to bring the riparian corridor back to full-function.